Saki-JSU/Bioinformatics/BioSoftware/SRAtoolkit.md

 2. Unzip: `tar zvxf ~/bioinformatics/software/sratoolkit.3.0.0-ubuntu64.tar.gz -C ~/bioinformatics/software`

 3. Configuration: `~/bioinformatics/software/sratoolkit.3.0.0-ubuntu64/bin/vdb-config --interactive`

-   - 新建空文件夹 sratoolkit 用于保存用户信息
+   - Create a new folder called "sratoolkit" to save user information

-   - 进入终端后，按C选择CACHE，location of user-repository 选择新建的空文件夹sratoolkit，process-local location选择安装包解压成的文件夹sratoolkit.3.0.0-ubuntu64
+   - After entering the terminal，type "C" to choose CACHE.
+The location of user-repository choose the location of new folder "sratoolkit".
+The process-local location choose the location of sratoolkit.3.0.0-ubuntu64 folder.

-   - 按A选择AWS，选择report cloud instance identity
+   - Type "A" to choose AWS.
+Choose "report cloud instance identity".

-   - 按S保存设置，按X退出
+   - Type "S" to save.
+Type "X" to exit.

 5. 执行 `~/bioinformatics/software/sratoolkit.3.0.0-ubuntu64/bin/vdb-config --interactive`   检查安装结果
 6. 设置环境变量：
     ```